What is Data Integration?

 Data Quality

-Maintaining data quality can also be a challenge when integrating data.
+Maintaining data quality can also be a challenge.
 You might face issues like missing values, duplicates, or data that basically doesn’t adhere to predefined standards.
 Cleaning and transforming data to resolve these issues can be time-consuming, especially if done manually.
-These issues create bottlenecks in the data integration pipeline, potentially impacting downstream applications and reporting.
+These issues create bottlenecks in the ETL pipeline, potentially impacting downstream applications and reporting.

 Vendor Lock-In